 In my work as an inspector of telephone cell site construction, we deal with large power supplies and batteries.
 We have current available of a few thousand amps from the battery bank.
 That is 10 times that of an electric welder.
 A tool that accidentally crosses it can just about vaporize.
 It is not dangerous as far as getting shocked, as it is only 24 volts, but the danger is from getting burned.

 The wires that connect them are as thick as your finger.
 It takes special procedures and tools to attach the terminals to the wire and then bolt it down.
 We grease everything.
-The grease gets pressed out of between the connections and forms a air tight seal to keep air out.
+The grease gets pressed out of between the connections and forms an airtight seal to keep air out.
 Air contains humidity, water.
-Water causes corrosion and increasing resistance that will reduce current flow and becoming a diode that can cause radio interference.
-As an inspector I require seeing a bead of grease squeezed out and around the connection to prove that grease was used.
+Water causes corrosion and increasing resistance that will reduce current flow and become a diode that can cause radio interference.
+As an inspector, I require seeing a bead of grease squeezed out and around the connection to prove that grease was used.

 How do we use this knowledge on our BMW motorcycle batteries?